socketry/nio4r/README.md

 * JRuby 1.6.x (and likely earlier versions too)
 * Rubinius 1.x/2.0

+MRI/YARV and Rubinius implement NIO with a C extension based on libev, which provides a high performance binding to native IO APIs.

 JRuby uses a special backend based on Java NIO which should have fairly good performance for monitoring large numbers of IO objects.

-All other Rubies use a pure Ruby implementation based on Kernel.select.
-The scalability of this implementation is comparatively poor.
+A pure Ruby implementation is also provided for Ruby implementations which don't implement the MRI C extension API.

 License
 -------